Log in

 Scholarships and Bursaries.
 A number of Academic Scholarships are awarded annually to pupils entering the Senior School.
 A smaller number of Creative Writing, Music, Art, Drama and Sports Scholarships are awarded each year to students who show additional special promise in these specific areas.

-A significant number of means-tested Governors’ Bursaries are awarded at age 11+, valued from a few hundred pounds to full fees, depending upon financial need.
+A significant number of means-tested Bursaries are awarded at age 11+, valued from a few hundred pounds to full fees, depending upon financial need.
 Open equally to boys progressing from the Prep School and to those applying from other Schools.

-Full details of all these awards are included in the prospectus available from the School Registrar who is happy to answer enquiries.
+Full details of all these awards are included in the prospectus available from the school registrar who is happy to answer enquiries.

 Charitable status.
 The Haberdashers’ Aske’s Charity is a Registered Charity, number 313996.
 It exists to promote education.